awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-databrew-dataset-datasetparameter.md

 # AWS::DataBrew::Dataset DatasetParameter<a name="aws-properties-databrew-dataset-datasetparameter"></a>

-Represents a dataset paramater that defines type and conditions for a parameter in the S3 path of the dataset\.
+Represents a dataset paramater that defines type and conditions for a parameter in the Amazon S3 path of the dataset\.

 ## Syntax<a name="aws-properties-databrew-dataset-datasetparameter-syntax"></a>